Awards

 A scholarship of up to $200 per applicant may be awarded to a full-time incoming student enrolled in a Music degree program at a University, College, or Music Conservatory.
 The number and value of the scholarships may be adjusted depending on the applicant pool in any given year.
 For more detailed information and application procedures, please refer to the Richmond Branch Post Secondary Music Scholarship rules and regulations.

-Post Secondary University Scholarship Recipients
+Post Secondary Music Scholarship Recipient

 Richmond Branch Community Service Scholarships